 Those costumes can be very different from one region to another.
 Women’s hats, in particular, vary greatly, from small straw hats to huge starched lace veils very similar to something a bride might wear.
 Women’s costumes mainly consist of a long, simple white dress with a wide, brightly colored overdress, which may also be decorated.
 Over this is worn a lacy apron and a shawl that can be worn over the shoulders or across the chest.
 This is all topped off with a very complicated hairstyle.

 Men´s costumes are much more simple, just trousers, shirt, jacket and a hat similar to ones worn by the local farmers on market day.
 The shirt is always white (made of silk or cotton depending on the person’s status) and the basic color of the whole costume is a dark color, such as blue, brown or black.

 The 20th century brought a lot of change and very quickly the traditional dress fell out of use, only to be worn for special occasions such as performances, historical recreations or traditional music and dance shows.

 Nowadays, everybody dresses much more casually.
 French fashion and style (together with the Italians) are famous all around the world and the names and addresses of the most important shopping centers in Paris (such as the Primtemps or Galerie Lafayette) are listed in all the city guides.

-Still today, French fashion is signifies elegance and a high lifestyle and French brands (maison de mode) and designers (coutourier) such as Chanel, Yves St. Lauren and Lavin still dress royal families all across Europe.
+Still today, French fashion signifies elegance and a high lifestyle and French brands (Maison de mode) and designers (couturier) such as Chanel, Yves St. Lauren and Lavin still dress royal families all across Europe.